+FAILED CALIBRATION

-OR FAILED CALIBRATION If the calibration is unsuccessful, return to the SAMPLING mode with span gas flowing through the analyzer and retry the calibration before concluding that the analyzer is defective.
+If the calibration is unsuccessful, return to the SAMPLING mode with span gas flowing through the analyzer and retry calibration before concluding that the analyzer is defective.

-Before disconnecting the span gas line and connecting the sample gas line (if the analyzer is not equipped with a SPAN/SAMPLE vale option), flow the sample gas for 1-2 minutes to purge the air inside the sample line before connecting it to the sample input port.
-Disconnect the span gas line and replace it with the purged sample gas line.
+Before disconnecting the span gas line and connecting the sample gas line (if the analyzer is not equipped with a SPAN/SAMPLE vale option), flow the sample gas for 1-2 minutes to purge the air inside the sample line and then disconnect the span gas line and replace it with the purged sample gas line.